By: Erin Shea, @BH_EShea

 Like many organizations adopting out horses, much of Second Stride's time and effort goes to retraining.
 But due to their proximity to Churchill Downs and nearby training facilities, the organization has a number of racing professional volunteers and offers services that aren't typically expected of an aftercare organization, such as castrating, herd acclimation, and breaking.
 Smith said Second Stride also occasionally works with local equestrians who were mismatched with a Thoroughbred.

-Another accredited organization with a slightly different goal is War Horses at Rose Bowen.
+Another accredited organization with a slightly different goal is War Horses at Rose Bower.
 Founded by Barbara Luna in 2013, the organization near Appomattox, Va. aims to take in retiring racehorses (mostly geldings) who are at least 7-year-olds or have made at least 70 starts.

 Luna, who was previously the program administrator for Turning for Home and the editor of the Pennsylvania Horsemen's Association News, became especially connected to the older "war horses" and felt compelled to create an organization to help them.